Augmented Reality is more than Virtual Reality

 The ideal shape for any such limited area on the mirror would be a properly chosen section of a properly chosen paraboloid.
 Then we should get an ideally crisp focus point.
 Alas, the curvature of the entire mirror is not simply the sum of small paraboloids, nor is it a paraboloid itself.
 We have to find a compromise between the local and the general shape.

-The general shape of the mirror would have to be optimized to have all focus points on the display plane, while retaining the best possible approximation to the aforementioned paraboloid shape for any single pupil sized region on the mirror.
+The general shape of the mirror would have to be optimized to have all focus points on the display plane, while retaining the best possible approximation to the aforementioned paraboloidal shape for any single pupil sized region on the mirror.
 The concept may work a lot better with a display having a convex shape itself, as has already been indicated in [1] and [8].

-One of the first explorations, concerning the performance of single mirror approaches as in Fig.5, has been carried out In [2].
+An early exploration, concerning the performance of single mirror approaches as in Fig.5, has been carried out In [2].
 It included designs with a naked flat display and with a flat display with a thin correction lens.
 The angular resolution achieved was about 1.5 arcmin for a design including a lens.
 For the design without a lens, an explicit number was not given but from the contrast curves it appears to be about 3 arcmin.
 The fields of view (FOV) provided were about ±10° (20° total).

 This is about what could so far be expected with planar displays.
-Some modest improvement may be gained if image distortion is taken care of by pre-compensation in the display image, which has meanwhile become common and efficient method with electronic cameras.
+Some modest improvement may be gained if image distortion is taken care of by pre-compensation in the display image, which has meanwhile become a common and efficient method with electronic cameras.

 Introducing curved displays

 The first new design we regard will be the off-axis configuration as in Fig. 6.
-A problem here is that a spherical mirror would show a severe astigmatism when used at an angle.
+A problem here is that a parabolic or spherical mirror would show a severe astigmatism when used at an angle.
 A way to avoid this is a an ellipsoidal mirror.
 Moreover, regarding the above statement “the real exit pupil of the collimated system is in the center of the eyeball, not in front of the eye pupil”, we take the eye center as one focal point of the mirror ellipsoid.
 Then, all rays from there would converge at the other focal point (Fig. 6).

 If we regard the pupil sized area of the ellipsoid mirror involved, it will approximately behave like a simple concave mirror or a lens with focus lengths f1 and f2 in the directions of the ellipsoid foci F1 and F2.
 If we move one of the foci (the one on the eye side) to infinity, the other one gets closer, according to the lens formula f = 1/(1/f1 + 1/f2).